sg16-unicode/sg16-meetings/README.md

       | --: | --: | --: | --: | --: |
       |   3 |   5 |   0 |   0 |   0 |
     - Unanimous consensus in favor.
-  - **It is a design goal that non-tailored standard library Unicode algorithms be efficiently implementable using ICU.**
+  - **Poll 2: It is a design goal that non-tailored standard library Unicode algorithms be efficiently implementable using ICU.**
     - Attendees: 10 (2 abstentions)
       | SF  | F   | N   | A   | SA  |